Chaozhuang22/chaozhuang22.github.io/_posts/2023-08-09-nonlinear-mss.md

 ## Conclusion

 Modeling the nonlinear behavior of nanomechanical sensors using FEA is a powerful approach to understanding their behaviors under high stress.
-With the understanding on the stiffness control using thin film processes, one can now tackle the nonlinear aspect of mechanical modeling, allowing one to utilize nonlinearity and the associated post-buckling behaviors for better sensor designs.
+With the understanding of stiffness control using thin film processes, one can now tackle the nonlinear aspect of mechanical modeling, allowing one to utilize nonlinearity and the associated post-buckling behaviors for better sensor designs.

-<strong>Funding</strong>: This work is funded by National Institute for Materials Science (NIMS) and the University of Tsukuba, Japan.
+<strong>Funding</strong>: This work is funded by the National Institute for Materials Science (NIMS) and the University of Tsukuba, Japan.